Change Settings and Preferences in the Representative Console

 If any of the defaults are forced by your administrator, you are unable to configure them.

-Screenshot of the rep console global settings section
+Rep console global settings section

 If, under Quick Start Buttons, you select Start Session, a Start button appears at the top of your representative console.
 Clicking this button walks you through the ways your customer can start a support session.
 You also can select Session Key to display a session key generation button, and select Support Buttons to display a button to launch the Support Button management interface.
 Select Jump To, RDP, VNC, Shell Jump, and Intel® vPro to display buttons to launch those respective Jump connections.
 Start Presentation allows you to easily start a new presentation.

-Choose whether you want the session menu icon to display, whether the sidebar can be detached, and whether the widgets on the session sidebar can be rearranged and resized.
+Choose whether you want the session menu icon to display, whether the sidebar can be detached, and whether the widgets on the session sidebar can be rearranged and re-sized.

 If real-time chat translation is enabled for your site, select your preferred chat language from the dropdown menu.
 This lets the rep console know what language you type in so that chat messages can be translated to the customer's selected language and vice-versa.

-Screenshot of the Alerts settings Chat Messages in the rep console
+Alerts settings Chat Messages in the rep console

 Choose your alert settings for chat messages.
 When you receive a chat message, you can choose to hear a sound and to see the application icon flash.

-If you would like to upload a custom sound for chat messages, click the […] button and select a WAV file on your computer.
+If you would like to upload a custom sound for chat messages, click the button and select a WAV file on your computer.
 The file can be no larger than 1MB.

 Choose whether the team chat should include status messages, such as users logging in and out, or only chats sent between team members.